Close

 DON’T: Try to boil the ocean

-Your Sellers don't have the capacity to learn & retain information about every competitor in your competitive landscape, along with everything else they’re learning at SKO—so get focused.
-Use this precious time you’ve been given to focus on the key competitive topics that your Sellers need to really know.
+Your sellers don't have the capacity to learn and retain information about every competitor in your competitive landscape, along with everything else they’re learning at SKO—so get focused.
+Use this precious time you’ve been given to focus on the key competitive topics that your sellers need to really know.

 DO: Align with sales leadership